Meet the Farmers

-I built it for myself and enjoyed busking around Seattle and playing for friends.
-I decided to officially start up my own business in the fall of 2005 after hearing too many folks ask to buy it out from under my feet.
-After launching the business, I still worked by day as a high school teacher and I spent my nights toiling away in a rented single car garage to advance my designs and build a foot played drum kit with shakers, tambourines, snare, bass and more.
-In 2008, the universe (or at least the economy) conspired and pushed me into the business full time.
-While it certainly felt like a leap of faith, I knew I had enough passion and drive to make it happen.
-Moreover, the encouragement from strangers, family, and friends spurred me on.
+Pete built it for himself and enjoyed busking around Seattle and playing for friends.
+He decided to officially start up his own business in the fall of 2005 after hearing too many folks ask to buy it out from under his feet.
+After launching the business, he still worked by day as a high school teacher and spent his nights toiling away in a rented single car garage to advance his designs and build a foot played drum kit with shakers, tambourines, snare, bass and more.
+In 2008, the universe (or at least the economy) conspired and pushed him into the business full time.
+While it certainly felt like a leap of faith, he knew he had enough passion and drive to make it happen.
+Moreover, the encouragement and support from strangers, family, and friends spurred him on.

-I came to realize, after too many long days alone in the cold, crowded garage, that I needed help.
-I was lucky to find Kerry Carlson, of Innovative Manufacturing in Ferndale, Washington.
-Kerry had the tools, knowledge and generous spirit to bring my business and products to a higher level.
-He unveiled a new world of parts, machines, jigs, catalogs, and contraptions that lead to a much better product, made with less waste and less time.
-In addition to being able to pass along these savings to customers, I have been able to dream up additional instruments.
-I now have a full product line to be played by the head, hands, and feet.
+He came to realize, after too many long days alone in the cold, crowded garage, that he needed help.
+Pete was lucky to find Kerry Carlson, of Innovative Manufacturing in Ferndale, Washington.
+Kerry had the tools, knowledge and generous spirit to bring his business and products to a higher level.
+Kerry unveiled a new world of parts, machines, jigs, catalogs, and contraptions that lead to a much better product, made with less waste and less time.
+In addition to refining the FootDrum, Pete had the tools to dream up additional instruments.
+He now has a full product line to be played by the head, hands, and feet.